 God took great pleasure in giving us His written love letter.
 And we can assume He would also take great delight in receiving our written response.
 Because God is a writer, it is only natural that we, created in His image, are writers also.

 As one author declared, “Love always wants to proclaim itself, to write itself everywhere: in the sand, in the fire, with flowers, in the wind.”
 David, the psalmist and king, knew this.
 He declared, “My heart is overflowing with a beautiful thought!
 I will write a lovely poem to the King, for I am as full of words as the speediest writer pouring out his story.”
-When David’s psalms were put on paper, the abundance of his heart naturally spilled over into a collection of love letters, the Psalms — the book of Scripture many of us treasure most.
+When David’s psalms were put on paper, the abundance of his heart naturally spilled over into a collection of love letters, the Psalms — A book of Scripture many of us treasure deeply.

 Oh, how we cherish love letters!
 We wait breathlessly to receive them.
 We read and reread them.
 We sprinkle them with perfume, tie them with a satin ribbon, and store them in a gorgeous box.
 We savor them because they make us feel extraordinary — because someone thought enough of us to write to us, because someone took the time and effort to reveal his inmost, passionate thoughts, because someone trusted us with the greatest gift of all, his heart.